dymmond/mongoz/docs/en/docs/guides/persistence.md

 on the instance.
 Manager and QuerySet `update()`/`update_many()` patch every match and return the hydrated documents that still match the updated values.

 Unknown update keys are rejected.
-An empty instance patch is rejected as ambiguous; a missing acknowledged instance match raises `DocumentNotFound`.
+An empty instance patch is an explicit no-op that returns the same instance; a missing acknowledged instance match raises `DocumentNotFound`.

 ## `save()` synchronizes the model